Flea Markets Guide for Expats

 Brand-off Tokyo

-This chain which deals in second hand designer handbags, jewelry and watches has five stores in Hong Kong which are chock a block with this highly desirable inventory.
+This chain, which deals in second-hand designer handbags, jewelry and watches, has five stores in Hong Kong which are chock-a-block with this highly desirable inventory.

 Milan Station

-Milan Station is another retailer that specializes in the sale of second-hand designer hand bags in Hong Kong.
+Milan Station is another retailer that specializes in the sale of second-hand designer handbags in Hong Kong.
 Milan Station operates ten stores throughout Hong Kong.
 Milan Station also buys good condition designer bags for cash.

 Second Hand Watches

-Like second-hand designer handbags, second-hand and vintage watches have a huge market in Hong Kong.
-Some of the best known dealers for second hand watches in Hong Kong are located within the shopping arcade at the Holiday Inn Golden Mile Hotel located on 50 Nathan Road, Tsim Sha Tsui in Kowloon and in the shopping arcade on 16 Kimberley Road in Kowloon.
-However like all vintage goods, you need to do your own research before you venture out to buy any of these products.
-Yet another good source for vintage watches Ken Watches (http://www.kenwatches.com) which operates three stores in Hong Kong.
+Tsim Sha Tsui in Kowloon and in the shopping arcade on 16 Kimberley Road in Kowloon.
+However, like all vintage goods, you need to do your own research before you venture out to buy any of these products.
+Yet another good source for vintage watches is Ken Watches (https://kenwatches.com/) which operates three stores in Hong Kong.

 Vintage Clothing